-MSMEs in India Generated Over 20.5 Crore Jobs in 4 Years: Centre - www.lokmattimes.com
+MSMEs in India generated over 20.5 crore jobs in 4 years: Centre - www.lokmattimes.com

+New Delhi, July 29 The micro, small and medium enterprises (MSMEs) in India have generated more than 20.5 ...

-New Delhi, July 29: The micro, small and medium enterprises (MSMEs) in India have generated more than 20.5 crore ...
+New Delhi, July 29 The micro, small and medium enterprises (MSMEs) in India have generated more than 20.5 crore jobs in the last four years, the Centre informed on Monday.

 The minister informed that the government is implementing different schemes and programmes like Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS), Pt Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDU-GKY), Rural Self-Employment and Training Institute (RSETIs), Deen Dayal Antyodaya Yojana-National Urban Livelihood Mission (DAY-NULM), Pradhan Mantri Mudra Yojana (PMMY), etc. to generate employment including in the MSME sector.